turingschool-examples/rack_server/README.md

 </html>
 ```

-The `yield` in the template above will yield to a block that's passed to it.
+The `yield` in the template above will yield a block that's passed to it.
 It's actually part of Ruby that you might not have explored up to this point.
 See if you can find additional information about it online.